 Despite its risks, hormone replacement therapy appears to be the most effective treatment for hot flashes.
 There are, however, nonhormonal treatments for hot flashes and other menopausal symptoms.

 Gabapentin.
-Several small studies suggest that gabapentin (Neurontin), a drug used for seizures and nerve pain, may relieve hot flashes.
+Several small studies have suggested that gabapentin (Neurontin), a drug used for seizures and nerve pain, may relieve hot flashes.
+This drug is sometimes prescribed “off-label” for treating hot flash symptoms.
+However, in 2013 the FDA voted against approving gabapentin for this indication because the drug demonstrated only modest benefit.
 Gabapentin may cause drowsiness, dizziness, fatigue, and swelling of the hands and feet.

 Clonidine.
 Clonidine (Catapres, generic) is a drug used to treat high blood pressure.
 Studies show it may help manage hot flashes.
 Side effects include dizziness, drowsiness, dry mouth, and constipation